arXivariusL/DNMR/README.md

 The **T1 Fit** tab includes multiple fitting models for the analysis of T1 relaxation experiments.

-Additional fitting functions have been implemented to provide greater flexibility when fitting experimental data.

 ### Plotting Tab

-The **Plotting** tab allows visualization of acquired experimental variables, including:
+The **Plotting** tab allows visualization of acquired experimental variables, including environmental ones.

-- capacitance;
-- temperature;
-- magnetic field;
-- and other acquisition parameters stored in the dataset.

 This tab provides a convenient way to inspect experimental conditions and monitor parameter evolution throughout measurements.

+### Exporting Data

+This feature existed before, but was strongly modified.
+The export will now give a csv file containing the fitted data, results and settings used for the fit.
+This is intended to make any analysis reproducible later.

 ## Installation